-Log format Defin ition Sidewinder Export Format (SEF) Perl o CII format that can be used to process audit events with a r Python script.
-SEF is intended for use with reporting tools as McAfee Firewall Reporter and McAfee SmartFilter. i If you are using McAfee SmartFilter and SEF, set the audit level on the appropriate access control rules (Policy Access Control Rules) to Verbose.
-WebTrends Extended Logging Format (WELF) An ASCII format used by WebTrends [TM] reporting tools.
+Log format Definition Sidewinder Export Format (SEF) An ASCII format that can be used to process audit events with a Perl or Python script.
+SEF is intended for use with reporting tools such as McAfee SmartFilter.
+If you are using McAfee SmartFilter and SEF, set the audit level on the appropriate access control rules (Policy Access Control Rules) to Verbose.
+WebTrends Extended Logging Format (WELF) An ASCII format used by WebTrends TM reporting tools.
+W3C Extend Log Format (HTTP) Specifies HTTP request audit output.
+This format is intended for tools that understand the W3C format.
+If you are using this format, set the audit level on the appropriate access control rules (Policy Access Control Rules) to Verbose.